 - You served in a combat zone or qualified hazardous duty area anytime on or after Jan.
 1, 2011.

 - The pay you received is excluded as combat pay from federal gross income under Internal Revenue Code Section 112.

 - Your home of record was Minnesota during your military service.

 The credit is based on the number of full and/or partial months served.
-You will receive $120 for each month served in 2010 and going forward.

 For more information about combat zones and qualifying hazardous duty areas: